peterhj/cacti/README.md

 - CUDA 11.x (tested with CUDA 11.5 and driver 495)

-Thus far we have only tested `cacti` on x86-64 and Linux.
+Thus far we have also built `cacti` on the following system
+configurations:

+- Debian Bookworm (x86_64-gnu-linux, GCC 12, GHC 9.0, Rust 1.63)

 ### Bootstrapping and installing from source (recommended method)